With a new financial year upon us, it’s time to think about how you will achieve the budget and business goals you have set for the months ahead.

 10. Omnichannel strategies

-Rapidly changing consumer behavior in 2020 in the face of the pandemic has made an omnichannel strategy more important than ever.
-With consumers forced to find new ways to shop, there was a large uptick in options such as click-and-collect, and these new shopping habits are likely to remain.
-Even as businesses have reopened, consumers are continuing to do as much as possible through digital and contactless channels, including utilizing digital payment in-store and ordering via touchscreen.
+Rapidly changing consumer behaviours have made an omnichannel strategy more important than ever.
+With consumers forced to find new ways to shop, there has been a large uptick in options such as click-and-collect, and these new shopping habits are likely to continue.
+Consumers are continuing to do as much as possible through digital and contactless channels, including utilising digital payment in-store and ordering via touchscreen.

 Today’s consumers are clearly not loyal to any one channel, and use many different devices to interact with businesses.
 According to MoEngage, some 86% of shoppers regularly channel-hop across two channels.
 They may research a product online or on social media on their laptop or tablet before buying in-store, make online purchases as they stand in the queue at the physical store, or use a smartphone as a shopping assistant while browsing in the store.
 Having the ability to meet consumers where they are has never been more important.